skilld-labs/trino-odbc/docs/markdown/setup/aad-saml-setup.md

 4. Click `Next: Tags`.
 Add tags if needed.

 5. Click `Next: Review`.
-Enter a policy name, this example will use `TimestreamAccessPolicy`.
+Enter a policy name, this example will use `TrinoAccessPolicy`.

 6. Click `Create Policy`.